Travels with V

 The streets are narrow and the brightly coloured houses lie close together.
 Flores has a welcoming air and clearly many tourists find their way up here.
 Hotels, restaurants and bars are everywhere.
 But the islander’s own lives dominate the streets.

-The streets can be very busy here.
-We were caught up in a traffic jam as we arrivet, it turmed out to be caused by a noisy and swirling street dance with lots of spectators and fireworks.
+In Flores the narrow streets can be very busy.
+We are caught up in a traffic jam just as we have arrived, it turned out to be caused by a noisy and swirling street dance with lots of spectators and fireworks.
 We had unknowingly arrived in the fiesta week when “La Chatona” a doll dressed as a young woman is danced through the streets of Flores, day and night.

-La Chatona is very popular, our hotel had its very own doll parked in the reception.
-Nobody knows exactly where this tradition has its roots, but according to one legend she was a beautiful mexican cook working in a mining camp.
+La Chatona is very popular, even our hotel had its very own Chatona doll parked in the reception.
+Nobody knows exactly about the roots of this tradition, but according to one legend she was a beautiful Mexican cook working in a mining camp.
 And she was so highly appreciated that they honour her with a week of celebration in Flores.
-Which means that we can’t sleep very good, firework bombs go off outside the whole night thorough.
+Which means that we can’t get a good night’s sleep, firework bombs go off outside the whole night thorough.
 Guatemalans love fireworks!

-We hop on a lancha, a passenger boat and hop off on a woody beach on the opposite shore.
-Here they have a rehab center for wild animals taken care of after being subjects of illegal trade.
-We see some beautiful cats like ozelot, puma and jaguar.
-And the adorable little margay, a leopard-like cat.
+We hop on a lancha, a passenger boat and hop off on a small bridge on the opposite shore.
+Here there’s a rehab center for wild animals taken care of after being subjects of illegal trade.
+We meet some beautiful cats like ozelot, puma and jaguar.
+And the adorable margay, a small leopard-like cat.
 Here’s also lots of birds, parrots, macaws and others.

 But of course there’s wildlife here as well.
 Flores is surrounded by water so there’s lots of fishing birds here.

-Lago Petén is a peculiar lake, it’s surface level slowly rises, probably because of some volcanic activity under the lake’s bottom.
-This process has continued for many years and now whole islands have sunk under the surface ond so has this posh bridge, built only some ten years ago.
+Lago Petén is a peculiar lake, it’s surface level periodically slowly rises, or slowly sinks.
+It’s probably due to volcanic activity under the lake’s bottom.
+The level has now been rising for many years and as a consequence whole islands have sunk under the surface, and so has this stylish bridge, built only some ten years ago.